EladGashri/Data_Science/README.md

 Using the model with the best results to prefict the test data.

-Project done with Python on Jupyter notebook.
+Project done with Python on Jupyter notebook with Scikit-Learn.